gatsbyjs/gatsby/docs/docs/adding-a-shopping-cart-with-snipcart.md

 title: Adding a Shopping Cart with Snipcart
 ---

-Snipcart is a shopping cart solution designed to be dropped neatly into any web project.
+Snipcart is a shopping cart solution designed to drop neatly into any web project.
 Including it in your project allows any HTML you write to instantly become a "buy button" with the addition of several Snipcart-specific attributes.

-Combine it with a source of products (like a CMS or an e-commerce platform like [Etsy](https://www.etsy.com/)) and a payment processor (like [Stripe](https://www.stripe.com/)) to build a complete e-commerce experience for your customers.
+Combine it with a source of products (like a CMS or an e-commerce platform such as [Etsy](https://www.etsy.com/)) and a payment processor (like [Stripe](https://www.stripe.com/)) to build a complete e-commerce experience for your customers.

 ## Prerequisites